Skip to Content

 Companion Plants for Daylilies: List of 15 Show-Stoppers

-The most prevalent type of Daylily is the yellow daylily (Hemerocallis lilioasphodelus ‘Stella D’oro’), however, there are also variations in pink, purple, orange, red, or cream.
+While the most widespread type is the yellow daylily (Hemerocallis lilioasphodelus ‘Stella D’oro’), there are also other options in pink, purple, orange, red, or cream.

 The daylily requires full sun and well-drained acidic soil to thrive, and plant size can vary from 8 inches to 5 feet in height to 2-4 feet in width.